Unity-Technologies/com.unity.cinemachine/com.unity.cinemachine/Documentation~/CinemachineUsingSplinePaths.md

 Any Unity spline can be used as a path in Cinemachine.
 Just drag it into the [Spline Dolly](CinemachineSplineDolly.md) Spline property field, and immediately the CinemachineCamera will be confined to the spline.

+By default, Unity Splines contain no rotation data.
+Camera rotation will be inferred from the spline tangent at any point, combined with the world Up vector.
+To add rotation about the tangent, you can use the [Cinemachine Spline Roll](CinemachineSplineRoll.md) behaviour.
+This allows you to specify Roll values for any point along the spline.
+Roll values are used to rotate the camera about the spline tangent at that point, giving you more control over the camera's final rotation.

+If a Cinemachine Spline Roll behaviour is added to the spline, all cameras and dolly carts that use the spline will see it.
+Alternatively, you can add the Cinemachine Spline Roll behaviour to the Cinemachine Camera itself, in which case the roll will only apply to it.